The fcfdr R package implements the cFDR

 LDAK weights here.

-prints some useful plots so
+By default, flexible_cfdr prints some useful plots so

 that users can evaluate the accuracy of the KDE that is estimated in the